Rules¶

 Recording Historical Data and Rules

-- Signals that are typically backfilled historically or may not keep track of timestamp ordering may not want to use rules, it may not make sense.
-Consider filtering with Transforms and/or visualization of data along with post processing analytics.
+Out of Order Data Filteringoption which will stop the rule from processing data values with timestamps before the last value (compared to wall clock), preventing incorrect status events and notifications from being generated. - Signals that are typically backfilled historically or may not keep track of timestamp ordering may not want to use rules, it may not make sense.
+Consider filtering with Transforms and/or visualization of data along with post processing analytics and use of the

 Rule Actions¶